Download.it search icon

 Pros

-• Significant improvement in frame rates
+• Significant increase in frame rates and overall performance

-• Reduction of micro-stutter and graphical glitches
+• Reduces micro-stuttering and graphical glitches

-• Easy installation and immediate application to existing worlds
+• Easy installation and user-friendly configuration options

 Cons